 Here the vapors can be produced when the air is blown past the evaporating water to make humidity.

-A perfect child-friendly option uses rotating disks, not the heat to vaporize water.
+A perfect child-friendly option uses rotating disks, not heat, to vaporize water.

-To make your space moisture-rich, you can add all your space moisture-rich.
-You can connect the humidifier with the central air conditioning system in the office or in-home.
+To make your space moisture-rich, you can add all of your space moisture-rich.
+You can connect the humidifier to the central air conditioning system in the office or in-home.